 Choosing a mobile phone provider

-While considered slightly more expensive, Telkomsel has by far the best coverage across Indonesia, and generally the fastest speeds.
+While considered slightly more expensive (but still very low-cost), Telkomsel has by far the best coverage across Indonesia, and generally the fastest speeds.
 This can vary slightly by region or the exact spot you’re in, but in general, Telkomsel’s your best bet.
 Their simPATI and Loop cards are popular choices.

 The second most popular provider would be XL (which could be a good second choice, if you have a dual SIM phone).
 There’s also Smartfren, 3/Tri, Axis, Indosat/IM3, and a few others.
 If you plan on exploring one spot for a while, ask the locals what’s best, or check out coverage maps by clicking the links of each of the providers.
 An overall coverage map can also be found on the Open Signal website, which should be more or less accurate.